 /var/log/security are informative.
 Gaps or errors in covering network services might become apparent.
 Modifying the firewall ruleset as needed is a normal part of server administration.

 /var/db/sshguard/blacklist.db file had grown large, it could prevent

 sshguard from starting on system boot up.
-Removing or renaming the blacklist file allowed
+Removing or renaming the block list file allowed

 sshguard to start.
 This issue appears to be fixed in the latest sshguard version, so this workaround is probably no longer necessary.

-Make sure to whitelist the IP Address you are connected to the SSH Session from.
-If you accidentally lock yourself out, you can always connect to the noVNC Console in https://my.vultr.com and whitelist your IP.
+Make sure to allow the IP Address you are connected to the SSH Session from.
+If you accidentally lock yourself out, you can always connect to the noVNC Console in https://my.vultr.com and allow your IP.

 Summing up, using the combination of